dreerr/pi_vlc_video_looper/README.md

 - Raspberry Pi or any Linux-based system
 - VLC Media Player installed on all devices
 - Python 3.6 or later
-- Network connectivity between master and slave devices
+- Network connectivity between controller and worker devices

 ---